Member Biography

 Descended mothers’ side, Continental patriot, Judge Peter Evans.
 One of three commissioners to collect supplies for Washington Army at Valley Forge, who subsequently created a Judge of Common Pleas Court by act of the legislature.

-Grand father John Jenkins, Lieutenant, fourth battalion Militia of Philadelphia, Continental Army.
+Grandfather, John Jenkins, Lieutenant, fourth battalion Militia of Philadelphia, Continental Army.

 Cited: